test-imxone/rvx/README.md

 I think that there might be possibility that some people would've already forked the parent repository of @nikhilbadyal or it's child repository (for example, of @Spacellary).
 So, here are [listed files](/apps/docs/pre-forked.md) (may or may not replace originals) which you can copy to repository clone folder and push those changes.
 It'll make your repository eligible to be used in **Automation** and somewhat similar to mine.
 Proceed with patch methods.

+**Note: Won't work if [*Custom Patch Resources*](https://github.com/nikhilbadyal/docker-py-revanced/pull/239) PR is merged to any of the repositories due to major changes.**

 ### Methods

 There are actually two ways to patch apps - **Manual** & **Automated**.
 The Manual way simply requires the GitHub Repository only and you've to do all the work yourself like customizing the patches, downloading & installing.
 The Automated way requires the GitHub Repository as well as the RVX-Builds project in Tasker.
 In the automated way, you can easily customize and configure many more properties using Tasker.